Course Description

 EMD Q Meeting >>

-This meeting is offered exclusively to Denco telecommunicators who have completed the EMD Q certification requirements and are currently serving as an EMD quality assurance representative for their agency.
+This meeting is for telecommunicators who have completed the EMD Q certification requirements and are currently serving as an EMD quality assurance representative for their agency.
+Meeting participants will review calls and discuss ways to enhance the process for quality assurance.

 Hazmat Incidents >>